-- Head of Actuarial Function role (to the Chief Actuary of ARL); - Investment Management Services (to Arch Investment Management Ltd.); and - Head of Internal Audit (to Director of Internal Audit Services at ACSI).
+- Investment Management Services (to Arch Investment Management Ltd.); and - Head of Internal Audit (to Director of Internal Audit Services at ACSI).

 B.8 Assessment

 Given the nature, scale and complexity of the risks inherent in our business, we conclude that the Company's system of governance is adequate and appropriate.